 Success By 6 Events

-Every year around Dr. Seuss’s birthday in March, Success By 6 brings community volunteers into area classrooms to read with young students.
+Every early March, Success By 6 brings community volunteers into local classrooms to read to young students.
 This brings the community together in support of early childhood education and reading for developing minds.
 The goal is to instill children with a love of reading and remind parents how important it is to read with their children every day.

 Week of the Young Child

-Success By 6 and other community partners bring this fun, free event to the community to promote early childhood literacy.
-The event includes children and adults dressed as their favorite storybook characters and a festival focused on books, art and music.
+Success By 6 and other community partners bring this fun event to the community to promote early childhood literacy.
+The free event includes children and adults dressed as their favorite storybook characters and a festival focused on books, art and music.
 Parents and children enjoy food, visits from authors and illustrators, crafts, face painting and more.
-Learn more about the 2018 celebration in our Week of the Young Child blog post.
-See how much fun we had in our Week of the Young Child event video.

 Celebration of Dads